Heismanish/Responsive-layouts/README.md

 ## Avoid Heights:

-- Heights can cause child to overflow vertically so avoid giving heights to the parent.
+- Heights can cause child elemnts to overflow vertically in smaller screens, so avoid giving heights to the parent.

 </br>